mbeckh/cmake-utils/README.md

 ## System Requirements / Tested with
 -   Visual Studio 2019 v16.11 or newer.

--   CMake v3.22 or newer running on Microsoft Windows. v3.22 is required to support `-external:I` for system includes.
+-   CMake v3.25 or newer running on Microsoft Windows.

 -   clang 13.0.0 or newer is required for precompiled header analysis.
 Set environment variable `clang_ROOT` to folder path if not found automatically.

 -   clang-tidy 13.0.0 or newer.
 Set environment variable `clang-tidy_ROOT` to folder path if not found automatically.
-Script `run-clang-tidy.py` is expected in the same path.

 -   include-what-you-use executable 0.16 or newer.
-Set environment variable `include-what-you-use_ROOT` to folder path if not found automatically. `iwyu_tool.py` is expected in the same path as well as the configuration file `stl.c.headers.imp`.
+Set environment variable `include-what-you-use_ROOT` to folder path if not found automatically. `stl.c.headers.imp` is expected in the same path.

--   Running clang-tidy (required only for unity builds, but always checked) and include-what-you-use requires Python.
-    Set CMake variable `Python_EXECUTABLE` to file path if interpreter is not found automatically.
+-   Visual Studio integration requires the use of a CMakePresets file which sets the environment variable `BINARY_DIR`.

 ## License
 The code is released under the Apache License Version 2.0.
 Please see [LICENSE](LICENSE) for details.